rogerlew/advanced-human-factors/2024_schedule.md

 ## Syndey

-Design and use of augmentative and alternative communication devices
+<strike>Design and use of augmentative and alternative communication devices</strike>

 Smart collars (e-collars) for dogs (canine human factors)